edible island programming

 Let's Get Growing

 This new program promotes local growing for fun, education, and community resiliency.
-The program brings together students, farmers, and gardeners, in partnership the Evergreen Garden Club.
-The goal is to ensure we have local and sustainable sources of food and community participation in the growing process.
+The program brings together students, farmers, and gardeners, in partnership the Evergreen Garden Club to ensure we have local and sustainable sources of food and community participation in the growing process.